The Pink Unicorn

 The Pink Unicorn (Spanish: El App, lit.
-'The App') is a 2022 Dominican action thriller film directed by Taba Blanchard and written by Blanchard, Issac Saviñón and Gustavo López.
+'The App') is a 2022 Dominican action thriller film directed by Taba Blanchard and written by Isaac Saviñón and Junior Rosario Gustavo López.
 It stars Saviñón, José Guillermo Cortines, Lydia Li and Alina Rancier along with Kristen Hung, William Beckwith, Raymond Jáquez, Víctor Ramírez, Juan María Almonte, Ralph Joseph, Arturo Báez, Sebastian Kahuna and Ruairi Rhodes.
 It premiered on October 13, 2022, in Dominican theaters.

 Synopsis

 Jackie, one of the most renowned hackers in the world, created his masterpiece: an application that allows you to hack into any social media account just by using that person's phone number, making them more vulnerable to information theft, including your own. which was already deleted.
 This in the wrong hands can lead to chaos and once its existence has been made public in an online post, the life of its creator is in danger.